 Sour: The sour bar mix—equal parts lemon or lime juice and simple syrup (make sure your bartenders know what does one part mean)—that's used to make whiskey sours, vodka sours, margaritas, etc.

 Speed rail: The rack that sits behind the bar, but facing the bartender, that holds all the most commonly ordered (re: cheapest or well) liquors

-Spill: When a drink doesn't make it to the guest due to being made incorrectly—or actually being spilled—it's typically put in the POS as a "spill."
+Spill: When a drink doesn't make it to the guest due to being made incorrectly—or actually being spilled—it's typically put in the bar POS system as a "spill."